hannotify/hanno.codes/_drafts/java-24-rolls-out-today.md

 #### What's Different From Java 23?

-TODO
+Compared to the preview version of this feature in Java 23, no significant changes were made.
+JEP 492 simply exists to gather more feedback from users.

 #### More Information

-For more information on this feature, read [JEP 492](https://openjdk.org/jeps/492) or the [full feature description](/2024/09/17/java-23-has-arrived/#jep-482-flexible-constructor-bodies-second-preview) from a previous article.
+For more information on this feature, read [JEP 492](https://openjdk.org/jeps/492) or the [full feature description](https://hanno.codes/2024/09/17/java-23-has-arrived/#jep-482-flexible-constructor-bodies-second-preview) from a previous article.

 ### JEP 494: Module Import Declarations (Second Preview)

-TODO
+Module import declarations import all of the public top-level classes and interfaces in the packages exported by that module.
+They are a shorter alternative for listing many imports that originate from the same root package.

 #### What's Different From Java 23?

-TODO
+This feature is repreviewed in Java 24, with two additions:

+* The restriction that no module is able to declare a transitive dependency on the `java.base` module is lifted, and the declaration of the `java.se` module to transitively require the `java.base` module is revised.
+With these changes, importing the `java.se` module will import the entire Java SE API on demand.
+* Type-import-on-demand declarations to shadow module import declarations are now allowed.

 #### More Information

-For more information on this feature, read [JEP 494](https://openjdk.org/jeps/494) or the [full feature description](/2024/09/17/java-23-has-arrived/#jep-476-module-import-declarations-preview) from a previous article.
+For more information on this feature, read [JEP 494](https://openjdk.org/jeps/494) or the [full feature description](https://hanno.codes/2024/09/17/java-23-has-arrived/#jep-476-module-import-declarations-preview) from a previous article.

 ### JEP 495: Simple Source Files and Instance Main Methods (Fourth Preview)

-TODO
+Simple source files allow developers to write Java programs without the need to explicitly declare a class.
+They can contain 'instance main methods': a shorter form of the classic `main()` method without requiring program arguments or imports.
+These two features simplify the process of writing small programs and scripts by reducing boilerplate code.

 #### What's Different From Java 23?

-TODO
+The two features in this JEP didn't change in Java 24; however, the feature that used to be known as 'implicitly declared classes' was renamed to 'simple source files'.

 #### More Information

-For more information on this feature, read [JEP 495](https://openjdk.org/jeps/495) or the [full feature description](/2024/09/17/java-23-has-arrived/#jep-477-implicitly-declared-classes-and-instance-main-methods-third-preview) from a previous article.
+For more information on this feature, read [JEP 495](https://openjdk.org/jeps/495) or the [full feature description](https://hanno.codes/2024/09/17/java-23-has-arrived/#jep-477-implicitly-declared-classes-and-instance-main-methods-third-preview) from a previous article.

 ### JEP 499: Structured Concurrency (Fourth Preview)

-TODO
+*Structured concurrency* treats groups of related tasks running in different threads as a single unit of work, thereby streamlining error handling and cancellation, improving reliability, and enhancing observability.

 #### What's Different From Java 23?

 Nothing was changed, the API is re-previewed in Java 24 to give more time for feedback from real world usage.

-TODO: add remark on any upcoming API changes
+However, significant API changes are scheduled to appear in a future Java release.
+A `StructuredTaskScope` will then be opened via static factory methods rather than through public constructors.
+The zero-parameter `open()` factory method will cover the common case by creating a `StructuredTaskScope` that waits for all subtasks to succeed or any subtask to fail.
+Other policies and outcomes can be implemented by providing an appropriate [`Joiner`](https://download.java.net/java/early_access/loom/docs/api/java.base/java/util/concurrent/StructuredTaskScope.Joiner.html) to one of the richer `open(Joiner)` factory methods.

+If you're interested in the future of this feature, [JEP draft #8340343](https://openjdk.org/jeps/8340343) has more details on these upcoming API changes.

 #### More Information

-For more information on this feature, read [JEP 499](https://openjdk.org/jeps/499) or the [full feature description](/2024/09/17/java-23-has-arrived/#jep-480-structured-concurrency-third-preview) from a previous article.
+If you prefer to get more information on the current state of this feature, then read [JEP 499](https://openjdk.org/jeps/499) or the [full feature description](https://hanno.codes/2024/09/17/java-23-has-arrived/#jep-480-structured-concurrency-third-preview) from a previous article.

 ## Deprecations & Restrictions

-Java 24 also deprecates a few older features that weren't used that much and restricts a few other features that come with certain risks.
+Java 24 also deprecates a few older features that weren't used that much and restricts a few other features that came with certain risks.
 Let's see which ones were involved in this effort to improve stability.

 ### JEP 472: Prepare to Restrict the Use of JNI

 The Java Native Interface has been the factory standard of invoking foreign functions (outside of the JVM but on the same machine) for many years now.
-In Java 22 a more modern approach became available: the [Foreign Function & Memory API](/2024/03/19/java-22-is-here/#jep-454-foreign-function--memory-api).
+In Java 22 a more modern approach became available: the [Foreign Function & Memory API](https://hanno.codes/2024/03/19/java-22-is-here/#jep-454-foreign-function--memory-api).
 Although the new FFM API is the preferred alternative to JNI, that doesn't mean that JNI will be phased out.
 On the contrary, the Java language designers want to make sure that migrating from one to the other can be done easily.
-To make that happen, this JEP introduces certain warnings to JNI to mirror the warnings that the FFM API already produce.
+To make that happen, this JEP introduces certain warnings to JNI to mirror the warnings that the FFM API already produces.

 To be more precise, calling native code via JNI requires you to load a native library first and link a Java construct to a function in that library.
 JEP 472 will add the [restrictions](https://openjdk.org/jeps/454#Safety) that the FFM API already imposes on these loading and linking steps to JNI also.
 All warnings of this type aim to prepare developers for a future release that ensures [integrity by default](https://openjdk.org/jeps/8305968) by uniformly restricting JNI and the FFM API.

 #### More Information

 For more information on this feature, read [JEP 472](https://openjdk.org/jeps/472).

-### JEP 479: Remove the Windows 32-bit x86 Port

-This JEP removes the Windows 32-bit x86 port, which was to be expected after [its deprecation in Java 21](/2023/09/19/java-21-release-day/#jep-449-deprecate-the-windows-32-bit-x86-port-for-removal).
-This is due to the fact that Windows 10, the last Windows operating system to support 32-bit operation, [will reach end-of-life in October 2025](https://learn.microsoft.com/lifecycle/products/windows-10-home-and-pro).
-On top of that, the implementation of virtual threads on Windows 32-bit x86 is rudimentary to say the least: it uses a single platform thread for each virtual thread, effectively rendering the feature useless on this platform.
-So it's time to say goodbye to this port!

-#### More Information

-For more information on this removal, read [JEP 479](https://openjdk.org/jeps/479).

 ### JEP 486: Permanently Disable the Security Manager